All-Hands-AI/OpenHands/openhands/agenthub/codeact_agent/micro/github.md

 * Use the GitHub API to create a pull request, if you haven't already
 * Use the main branch as the base branch, unless the user requests otherwise
 * After opening or updating a pull request, send the user a short message with a link to the pull request.
 * Do all of the above in as few steps as possible.
-E.g. you could open a PR with one step by doing:
+E.g. you could open a PR with one step by running the following bash commands:
 ```bash
 git checkout -b create-widget
 git add .